Air Cadet Uniform Display

 Cadets participated in Battle of Britain Parades, Decoration Days (Gladstone, Neepawa), Remembrance Day and Air Cadet Week Parades.

-Cadets Ron Crooks, Grant Hall, (1963) Richard Howden Lane Henderson (1964), Morris Clarke (1965), achieved Flying Scholarships, while Cadet Rick Kilburn achieved an exchange tour to Sweden.
+Cadets Ron Crooks, Grant Hall, (1963) Richard Howden Lane Henderson (1964), Morris Clarke and Marvin Frederickson (1965), achieved Flying Scholarships, while Cadet Rick Kilburn achieved an exchange tour to Sweden.

 Group Captain C.M.
 Black had commented at the Squadron's Annual Inspection and later to Air Command that, "Mr. H.B.
 Smith leads a very keen, and energetic sponsoring committee.
 The squadron's support and cooperation with the Town is excellent, the local newspaper outstanding."